Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

-The term downshifting is now mostly used in the UK and Australia to mean the gradual process of changing your life so it is simpler, quieter, balanced, and much less stressful.
+Today, downshifting is used mostly in the UK and Australia to refer to the gradual process of changing your life, so it is simpler, quieter, balanced, and much less stressful.

 National Downshifting Week encourages participants to "Slow Down and Green Up" and runs from 21st - 27th April each year.